nektos/act/README.md

 To run `act` with secrets, you can enter them interactively or supply them as environment variables.
 The following options are available for providing secrets:

 * `act -s MY_SECRET=somevalue` - use `somevalue` as the value for `MY_SECRET`.
 * `act -s MY_SECRET` - check for an environment variable named `MY_SECRET` and use it if it exists.
-If environment variable is not defined, prompt the user for a value.
+If the environment variable is not defined, prompt the user for a value.

 # Configuration
 You can provide default configuration flags to `act` by either creating a `./.actrc` or a `~/.actrc` file.
 Any flags in the files will be applied before any flags provided directly on the command line.
 For example, a file like below will always use the `nektos/act-environments-ubuntu:18.04` image for the `ubuntu-latest` runner: